 Daily announcements of importance to students and faculty and are broadcast each day through a google meet during 1st hour.
-The Morning Sheet will be posted each day on the office bulletin board.
 General announcements of an emergency nature will be made over the public address system.
-Those wishing their announcements to be included on the Morning Announcements are to have them written exactly as they are to be presented, dated, and e-mailed to Joe Lby 2:00 p.m. the previous day.
+Those wishing their announcements to be included on the Morning Announcements are to have them written exactly as they are to be presented, dated, and e-mailed to Joe L by 2:00 p.m. the previous day.
 Announcements by students must have faculty signature.
 Many announcements of general interest are placed in writing on the school office windows and students are to consult this area regularly.